Beta Piscis Austrini

-Beta Piscis Austrini is a binary star system in the southern constellation of Piscis Austrinus that makes part of a triple star system.
-Its name is a Bayer designation that is Latinized from β Piscis Austrini, and abbreviated Beta PsA or β PsA.
+Beta Piscis Austrini, also named Tiangang, is a star in the southern constellation of Piscis Austrinus that makes part of a binary star system.
 It is visible to the naked eye with an apparent visual magnitude of +4.29.
 Based upon an annual parallax shift of 22.84 mas as seen from the Earth, the star is located 143 light years from the Sun.
-These coordinates are a source of X-ray emission with a luminosity of 88.5e20 W, which is most likely coming from a source other than the A-type stars.
+These coordinates are a source of X-ray emission with a luminosity of 88.5e20 W, which is most likely coming from an external source.

+Nomenclature

+Beta Piscis Austrini is a Bayer designation that is Latinized from β Piscis Austrini, and abbreviated Beta PsA or β PsA.

+In Chinese astronomy, Tiān Gāng (天綱, Celestial Rope) is a single-star asterism which represents ropes used to pitch tents.
+It has been identified with different stars over time, including Beta and Delta Piscis Austrini.
+R. H. Allen's Star Names (1899) described Tien Kang as including Beta, Delta, and Zeta.
+The IAU Working Group on Star Names approved the name Tiangang for Beta Piscis Austrini on 17 September 2026.

 Characteristics

-The magnitude 4.29 primary, component A, is a white-hued A-type main sequence star with a stellar classification of A1 V. It has an estimated 2.3 times the mass of the Sun and 2.1 times the Sun's radius.
-The star is radiating 37 times the solar luminosity from its photosphere at an effective temperature of 9,638 K. There is evidence for an infrared excess, indicating the presence of an orbiting debris disk.
-This has an estimated temperature of 188 K, indicating an orbital distance of 12 AU from the host star.
-The magnitude 6.22 secondary, component B, has a class of A2 V and lies at an angular separation of 30.3 arc seconds.